-However, on March 8, 2022, USCIS finally issued the long-awaited final rule on SIJS and related adjustment of status adjudications.
-That rule is published at 8 CFR 204.11, 205.1, and 245.1, and will go into effect April 8, 2022.
-In addition to updating the relevant requirements, the new rule codifies age-out protections for SIJS petitioners and clarifies other issues related to juvenile court jurisdiction and relevant evidence.
-Significantly, the rule clarifies that courts are "not required to terminate parental rights to determine that parental reunification is not viable."
-It also provides guidance on the type of evidence required to establish SIJS eligibility where the juvenile court relied on a "similar basis" to abuse, abandonment, or neglect.
+However, on March 8, 2022, USCIS finally issued the long-awaited final rule on SIJS and related adjustment of status adjudications, published at 8 CFR 204.11, 205.1, and 245.1.
+In addition to updating the relevant requirements, the new rule codified age-out protections for SIJS petitioners and clarified other issues related to juvenile court jurisdiction and relevant evidence.
+Significantly, the rule clarified that courts are "not required to terminate parental rights to determine that parental reunification is not viable."
+It also provided guidance on the type of evidence required to establish SIJS eligibility where the juvenile court relied on a "similar basis" to abuse, abandonment, or neglect.

-- Congress created SIJS to protect vulnerable immigrant children who are in the United States without status. - SIJS required that children be eligible for long-term foster care.
+Congress created SIJS to protect vulnerable immigrant children who are in the United States without status.

+• SIJS required that children be eligible for long-term foster care.

-- Congress amends SIJS: - Children must be deemed eligible for long-term foster care because they had suffered abuse, neglect, or abandonment. - Added the requirement that the Attorney General "expressly consent" to the juvenile court dependency order. - The William Wilberforce Trafficking Victims Protection Reauthorization Act of 2008 (TVPRA) modified the statute to its current version: - Eliminates the long-term foster care requirement. - A juvenile court may find that a child's reunification with one OR both parents is not viable due to abuse, abandonment or neglect. - •USCIS publishes the final SIJS regulations: - •clarifies that juvenile courts are not required to terminate parental rights to make a nonreunification finding - •changed grounds for automatic revocation to protect SIJS recipients who age out before adjusting, as well as those who get married after their SIJS petition is approve - establishes standards for acceptable evidence in support of SIJS petitions
+Congress amends SIJS:

+- Children must be deemed eligible for long-term foster care because they had suffered abuse, neglect, or abandonment. - Added the requirement that the Attorney General "expressly consent" to the juvenile court dependency order. - The William Wilberforce Trafficking Victims Protection Reauthorization Act of 2008 (TVPRA) modified the statute to its current version: - Eliminates the long-term foster care requirement. - A juvenile court may find that a child's reunification with one OR both parents is not viable due to abuse, abandonment or neglect. - •USCIS published the final SIJS regulations: - clarified that juvenile courts are not required to terminate parental rights to make a nonreunification finding - •changed grounds for automatic revocation to protect SIJS recipients who age out before adjusting, as well as those who get married after their SIJS petition is approved - established standards for acceptable evidence in support of SIJS petitions